 Why This Worked: Even as the masses start firing angry tweets and comments your way, always remember that social media is a two-way conversation.
 By acknowledging the situation up front, we were able to get ahead of a lot of comments accusing the brand of ignoring the situation.
 While we still received a hefty amount of criticism about how long it was taking to resolve the problem, we stuck to our message that we were committed to our customers.

 While we were strategically selective about which people got a direct response, avoiding the trolls and only choosing to engage with people who had a true question, request, or significant social media following, we made it clear there was a human being on the other side of our social media presence.

 Why This Worked: In addition to the statement we published first thing in the morning, it was important to us that customers felt heard and their concerns were personally addressed.
 We used direct messages to engage in conversations with individuals, answering specific questions when we could and offering additional resources, like the customer service phone number, email address, and bill relief when the situation needed internal escalating.
 While official company statements tend to come across as stiff and robotic, following up with personalized communication humanized the brand.
-It’s harder for people to be mad at a person rather than a brand or faceless computer, so this technique served as a way to help pacify particularly angry people.
+It’s harder for people to be angry at a person rather than a brand or faceless computer, so this technique served as a way to help pacify particularly angry people.